 You can only set up Direct Debit for a 12-month PPC.

 - spreading the cost by paying for your PPC in 10 monthly instalments

 - automatic renewal of your PPC

 If a Direct Debit is set up, you should remember:

 - you’re entering into a commitment to pay all of the instalments

 - you can’t choose the date we collect your first instalment

 - you can change your monthly payment date after we take your first instalment

 - where Direct Debit instalments are ‘unpaid due to insufficient funds’, we may try to take payment again within 10 working days

 We will send you a letter showing the amount we will debit from your bank or building society account each month.

 Your PPC should arrive within 10 working days after we collect your first payment.

 If you’ve applied for a PPC and pay prescription charges while waiting for it to arrive, you can get a refund as long as:

 - you ask for an refund form (FP57) when you pay, as you can’t get one later

 - the start date of your PPC is the same or earlier than the date you pay for your prescription

 PPCs can be backdated by up to one month.
 You must claim your refund within 3 months of paying.

 The refund form (FP57) tells you what to do.

-You should contact us if you need to replace your PPC or if you need to amend your name or address, or claim a refund for your PPC.
+You should contact us if you need to replace your PPC, change your name or address, or claim a refund for your PPC.